rohan-barthwal/git-demo/README.md

 # git-demo

-This is sfor pratise purpose only
+This is for pratise purpose only